2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 - Recursive Locks
 - ...

-Usually these multithreaded functionalities are part of the programming language used, or available via libraries.
+Usually these multi-threaded functionalities are part of the programming language used, or available via libraries.

 #### Atomic Operations